An intrinsically hydrodynamic approach to multidimensional QHD systems: Introduction

-where $\rho_j\in\R$ and $J_1\in\R^2$.
-We assume $(\rho_1,J_1=\sqrt{\rho_1}\Lambda_1)$ has point vortices, namely $\rho_1$ is continuous with vacuum structure \eqref{eq:vac_intro}, and the velocity field $v_1=J_1/\rho_1$ satisfies the quantised vorticity condition \eqref{eq:QV_intro}.
-In this case the vortices of $(\rho_0(x),J_0(x))$ appear as parallel straight lines in $x_3$ direction, which is a widely studied vortex structure of quantum flows in 3D space as vortex lines \cite{BBS}.
-For such initial data, we can still prove the global existence of finite energy weak solutions and weak solutions in the regular class of the functional $I(t)$.
+We assume $(\rho_1,J_1)$ has point vortices, namely $\rho_1$ is continuous with vacuum structure \eqref{eq:vac_intro}, and the velocity field $v_1=J_1/\rho_1$ satisfies the quantised vorticity condition \eqref{eq:QV_intro}.
+In this case the vortex filaments of $(\rho_0(x),J_0(x))$ appear as parallel straight lines in $x_3$ direction, which is a widely studied vortex structure of quantum flows in 3D space \cite{BBS}.
+For such initial data, we can still prove the global existence of weak solutions, both with finite energy and in the regular class of the functional $I(t)$.